 Aldo A. Arellano

-I am currently a Postdoctoral researcher in Bacteriology at the University of Wisconsin-Madison interested in how trophic interactions shape community ecology across macroscopic and microscopic scales.
+I am currently a Postdoctoral fellow in molecular ecology at the Cooperative Institute for Great Lakes Research at the University of Michigan.
+I am interested in how trophic interactions shape community ecology across macroscopic and microscopic scales.
 I use food webs and symbioses as models to explore these topics.

 By pairing field-based approaches and in situ manipulations with laboratory experiments I can selectively poke and prod communities of microorganisms, host-microbe interactions, and trophic complexity to understand basic features of ecological networks and function across diverse environments.